Akshat-Gandhi/FinSight-AI-/README.md

 ## 📋 Overview

-mcp-trading-ai is a modern Python application that combines FastAPI, LangChain, OpenAI, and yfinance to create a powerful platform for financial market analysis and trading.
+mcp-trading-ai is a modern Python application that combines  LangChain, OpenAI, and yfinance to create a powerful platform for financial market analysis and trading.
 The system features a robust client-server architecture with advanced AI capabilities, designed to process complex financial data and generate intelligent trading insights.

 Key capabilities include:
 - Real-time market data processing and analysis